Table of Contents

 There are costs in switching between the tasks.
 Psychologists have conducted task-switching experiments.
 In the mid-1990s, Dr. Robert Rogers and his team found that even when people change completely and predictably between two jobs every two to four trials, they were slower on the task-switch.

 In a 2001 study, Joshua Rubinstein, Ph.D., Jeffrey Evans, Ph.D., and David Meyer, Ph.D., conducted four experiments in which young adults switched between different tasks, such as solving math problems or classifying geometric objects.
 The researchers found that the participants lost time when they had to switch from one task to another.
 As assignments got more complex, participants lost more time.
 As a result, people took significantly longer to switch between more complex tasks.
 Time costs were also higher when the participants changed to relatively unfamiliar tasks.
 They got up to speed faster when they changed to jobs they knew better.

 More recently, a 2018 study done by Anthony Wagner, a psychologist at Stanford University, and his colleague, Melina R. Uncapher, found that heavy multitaskers have reduced memory.
-Specifically, people who use many media types at once, doing heavy media multitasking performed significantly worse on simple memory tasks.
+Specifically, serious media multitasking performed significantly worse on simple memory tasks for people who use many media types at once.

 To do quality work, focus on one task at a time and do it well.
 Multitasking may be a great concept but difficult to implement with possible downsides.

 9. Prioritize Tasks